 After graduating, Wright won an acting scholarship to NYU.
 He dropped out of it after only two months to pursue acting full-time.

-Wright got the roles in 1990’s ‘Presumed Innocent,’ and the Broadway production of ‘Angels in America’ for which he won a Tony award.
+Wright got the roles in 1990’s ‘Presumed Innocent,’ and the Broadway production of ‘Angels in America’ because of which he won a Tony award.

 Wright perfectly showed off his exceptional talent and ability on both stage and screen alike.
-His first major on-screen performance was ‘Basquiat’ which came in 1996.
+Certainly, his first dominant on-screen performance was ‘Basquiat’ which came in 1996.
 The film was directed by Julian Schnabel.

 Wright had disturbing performance as the late painter Jean Michele Basquiat who was critically acclaimed.
 But Wright continued to play for the HBO dramatic series ‘Boardwalk Empire.’